Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 ## Conclusion

-In this article, we’ve explored the use of subscriptions in Reactive Smart Contracts, a fundamental feature that enables automatic responses to events from other contracts.
+In this article, we’ve explored the use of subscriptions in Reactive Contracts, a fundamental feature that enables automatic responses to events from other contracts.
 Key takeaways include:

 - **Subscription Setup:** Subscriptions are established using the `subscribe` method from the Reactive Network’s system contract.
 This can be done statically in the constructor or managed dynamically as needed.

 - **Subscription Criteria:** Proper configuration is essential for effective subscriptions.
 Wildcards and specific values are used to define the scope of events to which a contract subscribes.
 Avoid prohibited subscription patterns to ensure efficient operation.

 - **Dynamic Management:** Subscriptions can be dynamically adjusted based on incoming events, with the `react()` method playing a central role in managing these operations.
-This approach ensures that RSCs can respond in real-time to changes in the network.
+This approach ensures that RCs can respond in real-time to changes in the network.

 - **Handling Events:** Contracts must handle events carefully by preparing appropriate payloads for subscription, unsubscription, and approval actions.
 This ensures accurate and timely updates across the network.